Academics

 Respect & Accountability

-At the heart of a Lovell Academy education is the call for students to treat themselves and others with respect and to take personal responsibility for their commitments and actions.
-Inherent in this culture is the development of the
+At the heart of a Lovell Academy education is the call for students to treat themselves and others with respect and to take personal responsibility for their words and actions.
+Inherent in this culture is the development of the essential life skills of living away from home, time-management, and thoughtful communication.
+Lovell student-athletes graduate from the academy with a high level of confidence and maturity.

 In-Person Learning